 What video calling app does counselling take place over and what do I need?

 How much is each session and how do I pay?

 Sessions are £25 each.

-I usually use 'google meet' or WhatsApp.
+I usually use 'google meet'.
 You'll need a device (Most people use a PC or laptop but you can use a tablet or your mobile if you feel more comfortable).
 You'll also need good network signal.
 I do ask clients to find a quiet room/area where they will not be disrupted while the session is taking place.
 Sometimes clients prefer to use earphones to block out any background noise such as traffic or family in other parts of the house.
 You'll also need an email address for communication and for session/video call links links.